 For every £1 spent, NCS’ 2016 summer programme delivered between £1.15 and £2.42 of benefits back to society.

 This year alone more than a 100,000 young people will come together on NCS.
 Despite a multitude of different backgrounds they will live together and build community projects together.

 There are still places available this year on NCS for those in school year 11.
 Parents can sign up on the NCS website and also find more information on there.
 Although the programme is active during the Summer holidays, NCS realise that families may have other commitments and plans during these times and so will endeavour to get a youngster a place on the programme at a time that suits.

-This sounds an amazing opportunity for young people just leaving school, to provide them with various life skills and help to prepare them for the working world.
+This sounds an amazing opportunity for young people just leaving school, prior to entering further education and A level tuition.
+It can provide them with various life skills and help to prepare them for the working world.
 It is definitely something which I would love my children to participate in when they are old enough.

 Find NCS on social channels: